pkivolowitz/CSC4730-Fall-2023/README.md

 [Here](./therac.md) is a link to an essay assignment.
 You can look at it at your convenience but do it only when assigned.
 The essay is six percent of your grade and, at 500 words, is one third to one sixth the length of a typical college essay.
-This is six percent of your grade.
+Five hundred words about life, death and your responsibility as a coder is not too much to ask.

 ## Projects

-Below is a listing of 10 projects of which only 8 are truly projects.
+Below is a listing of 10 "projects" of which only 8 are truly projects.
 One is a tutorial and another is just to provide proof you're ready to tackle the two kernel projects.

 The *Weight* column provides a weighting of the project within the Project Grading Component.
 It suggests my anticipation of the relative difficulty of each project compared to the others.
-It also defines the weight given to your score within the projects grading category.

 The *OSTEP* column indicates how the projects correspond to course material.
 The indicated chapters will be most helpful.